Artificial intelligence in teaching

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.

 The possibility of using artificial intelligence (AI) challenges teachers to adopt new ways of planning learning, creating assignments and assessing students.
-The purpose of these guidelines is to provide teachers with background information and ideas to support their planning.
-The guidelines will be updated as we gain understanding and experience of the impact of AI on teaching and learning and develop good practices.
+The purpose of these guidelines is to provide teachers with background information and ideas to support the design and implementation of teaching.

 University guidelines on the use of AI in teaching

-On 16 February 2023, the University of Helsinki’s Academic Affairs Council published guidelines on the use of AI in teaching (pdf).
+On May 30th, 2024, the University of Helsinki’s Academic Affairs Council published the revised guidelines on the use of AI in teaching (pdf).
+Please note that they may be further specified in the light of future regulation and technological developments.

 The guidelines state that course coordinators decide the extent to which AI can be used in their courses.
 Please note that AI can never be used for maturity tests.